MAKEUP PRODUCTS (NON-PERMANENT)

 4149

-Though many chemicals in cosmetic products pose very little or absolutely no danger, some have been associated to serious health conditions, such as neurological harm and cancer.
-Chemicals in cosmetics invade your body through the skin and inhalation, and cause similar problems as food chemicals, per this site.
+While most chemicals in beauty products present little or absolutely no threat, several dozen have been associated to severe health problems, such as cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics get into the body through the skin and inhalation, and cause the same dangers as food chemicals, per this site.

-Chemicals and contaminants associated with cancer are found in food, water, and lots of other ordinary goods.
-However, no kind of consumer goods is susceptible to less government inspection than cosmetics, including NYC Lip Sliders Tinted Lip Balm.
-Although most of the chemicals and contaminants in cosmetics and personal care products in all likelihood present minimal risk, subjection to some has been associated with significant health problems, such as cancer.
+Contaminants and chemicals linked to cancer can be found in water, food, and a lot of other everyday goods.
+Yet, no category of consumer goods is susceptible to less government management than cosmetics, including NYC Lip Sliders Tinted Lip Balm.
+Though many of the chemicals and contaminants in cosmetics and personal care products most likely present very little risk, subjection to some has been linked to major health disorders, such as cancer.